There’s a very simple formula that’s supposed to help determine how heavy a punching bag you need for an optimum workout.

 There are a few workarounds, like ceiling hangers and studs, but I personally wouldn’t recommend it.

-The garage might probably be a better pick for something this heavy.
+The garage is often a better pick for heavy bags, and especially when dealing with something this heavy.

 Another alternative is to get a heavy bag stand that’s rated for 350 lb. at least. also if you want to box outdoors, getting an outdoor heavy bag stand is essential.